Jacksonville, Florida: 1980 to present

 Tommy Hazouri supported passage of environmental regulations and reduced pollution odor during his single term as mayor, which began in 1987.

 Ed Austin was elected as mayor in 1991.
 His most lasting contribution is the River City Renaissance program, a $235 million bond issued in 1993 by the city of Jacksonville which funded urban renewal and revamped the city's historic downtown neighborhoods.
 Austin oversaw the city's purchase and refurbishing of the St. James Building, which is now used as Jacksonville's city hall.
 He was mayor in 1993 when Jacksonville was awarded its National Football League franchise, the Jacksonville Jaguars.
-They are the only major sports franchise in the city, making Jacksonville one of only two markets (the other one being Green Bay), and the only major city, to have a single sports franchise, and for that franchise to be an NFL team.

 The Better Jacksonville Plan, promoted as a "blueprint for Jacksonville's future" and approved by Jacksonville voters in 2000, authorized a half-penny sales tax.
 This generated most of the revenue required for the $2.25 billion package of major projects, which have included road and infrastructure improvements, environmental preservation, targeted economic development, and new or improved public facilities.

 In 2005, Jacksonville hosted Super Bowl XXXIX, which was seen by an estimated 86 million viewers.

 The first notable retail cryptocurrency transaction involving physical goods was paid on May 22, 2010, by exchanging 10,000 bitcoins for two pizzas delivered from a Papa John's in Jacksonville, Florida.
 Laszlo Hanyecz, who lives in Jacksonville, created a thread on an online forum offering the bitcoins to anyone who would order him two pizzas.
 Jeremy Sturdivant, a user from England, accepted the offer and had the pizzas sent to Hayecz's home.
 The 10,000 Bitcoins were worth about US$40 at the time.
 A plaque was mounted on the wall of the restaurant commemorating the day, with the declaration that Jacksonville is the "Home of the first Bitcoin purchase."
 This event marks May 22 as "Bitcoin Pizza Day" for crypto-fans.

 The city has suffered damage in natural disasters.
 In October 2016, Hurricane Matthew caused major flooding and damage to Jacksonville, Jacksonville Beach, Atlantic Beach and Neptune Beach, the first such damage in the area since 2004.
 In September 2017, Hurricane Irma caused record-breaking floods in Jacksonville, with a severity not seen since 1846.

 As has been typical of other metropolitan areas across the country, suburban growth has continued around Jacksonville, where large areas of land were available for development, drawing more residents, businesses and jobs from the city.
 This has resulted in further demographic changes.
 The city's largest ethnic group, non-Hispanic white, declined from 75.8% of the population in 1970 to 55.1% by 2010.